 Executive Producer: Tina Kukielski.
 Series Producer: Nick Ravich.
 Directors: Rafael Salazar Moreno and Ava Wiland.
 Producer: Ava Wiland.
 Editors: Rafael Salazar Moreno and Russell Yaffe.
 Director of Photography: Rafael Salazar Moreno.

 Production Services: RAVA Films.
 Assistant Curator: Danielle Brock.
-Production Coordinator: Julia Main.
+Associate Producer: Julia Main.
 Post-Production Coordinator: Alexandra Lenore Ashworth.
 Design & Animation: Momentist, Inc. Composer: Joel Pickard.
 Additional Music: Amalia Mondragón.
 Advising Producer: Ian Forster.
 Additional Art21 Staff: Lauren Barnett, Lolita Fierro, Joe Fusaro, Meghan Garven, Jonathan Munar, and Emma Nordin.

 Additional Photography: Elan Alexenberg, Robert Biggs / Phoenix Drone Pros, Gina Clyne, Adrian Gutierrez, Nick Kraus, Christoph Lerch, and Alejandro Almanza Pereda.
 Tijuana Field Producer: Yadira Avila.
 Location Sound: Ariel Baca, Jacob Bloomfield-Misrach, Nikola Chapelle, Michael Cottrell, Rayell Abad Guangorena, Veronica Lopez, Baili Martin, Nathalie Piché, Chris Tolan, and Ava Wiland.
 Production Assistants: Ben Derico, Jake Grossman, Jacquelin de Hoyos, Keira Kennedy, Zac Settles, and Jorge Villarreal.